 Note: You can even delete individual system restore points / VSS snapshots using System Restore Explorer.

 Simply browse to the appropriate folder and recover files by copying it to a location outside the snapshot.

 You can also enable Shadow Copy for any external volume that is connected to your computer, using these steps:

 IMPORTANT: Shadow Copies are in no way a replacement for regular backups.
-Shadow Copies are stored in the hard drive and in the event of hard drive failure, you may be unable to access the Shadow Copy set.
-Using a specialized backup and restore software, and backing up the data to CD or DVD would be more reliable.
-See also: Windows Help: Back up and restore: FAQ
+Shadow Copies are stored in the hard drive and in the event of a hard drive failure, you may be unable to access the Shadow Copy set.
+Using a specialized backup and restore software, and backing up the data to an external hard drive would be more reliable.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions:

 - Pin it!

 - Share it to your favorite blog + Facebook, Reddit